Aidan-Kerr/osu-mappools/index.md

 3. Open the Collection Manager
 4. Click File > Open > osu!
 Collection (to retain your old collections)
 5. Drag the Collection you downloaded into the Collections window on the left
+6. If you're missing maps (shows up in the top-right): Online > Download all missing maps
-6. Click on File > Save > osu!
+7. Click on File > Save > osu!
 Collection
-7. And you're done!
+8. And you're done!

 ### Currently available Tournament Mappools